Weld logo

 Since Google integrated Alooma into its native services, the standalone product no longer exists, so new users must migrate to Dataflow or Data Fusion.

-What is Dell Boomi
+Dell Boomi in Short

 Dell Boomi AtomSphere is a cloud-native iPaaS that provides ETL, API management, B2B/EDI integration, and workflow automation via a visual “Atom” runtime architecture.
 It supports 200+ connectors (SaaS, on-prem, databases) and allows users to build, deploy, and manage integration processes (called Atoms) in a drag-and-drop interface.
 Boomi’s AtomSphere runs on a lightweight runtime engine that can be deployed in the cloud or on-premise for hybrid scenarios.